 Notes on indicator

 The taxonomic coverage of this indicator is limited at present.
-The relative abundance measure includes priority birds, butterflies, moths and some mammals (one hare, one dormouse and five bats), but does not currently include plants, fungi, amphibians, reptiles, fish or invertebrates other than butterflies and moths; the distribution measure includes priority species of bryophytes, lichens, insects and other invertebrates but does not currently include amphibians, reptiles, birds, fish or mammals.
+The relative abundance measure includes priority birds, butterflies, moths, some mammals (one hare, one dormouse, one water vole and five bats), some fish, two freshwater invertebrates, one bumblebee and one vascular plant.
+It does not currently include any fungi, amphibians, or reptiles.
+The distribution measure includes priority species of bryophytes, lichens, insects and other invertebrates but does not currently include amphibians, reptiles, birds, fish or mammals.
+Species will be added to this indicator if they are included on the priority species list and suitable data become available, or if they become recognised as priority species and suitable data is available that meets the criteria set out in the Technical annex of Indicators of species abundance in England.

 Two possible versions of the relative abundance measure are currently presented here, 'option 1' with a greater degree of smoothing applied (using a 10-year timescale) and 'option 2' with a lesser degree of smoothing (using a 3-year timescale).
 Smoothing is applied to the species abundance indicator to identify long-term trends in otherwise noisy data.
 A greater degree of smoothing may provide a clearer view of the underlying long-term trend, while a lesser degree of smoothing preserves the shorter-term patterns in the data.
 The results given in the commentary are based on the values of both trends and are intended to communicate the extent to which reliance of these trends are dependent on methodological decisions.
 Further details on this methodology are available in the Indicators of species abundance in England statistical release.